Proofreaders check text before it's printed or published to make sure it's correct and complete.

 - text and pictures are in the right place on each page

 - page numbers are in the right order

 - chapter titles match the list of contents

-- there are no confusing words, column or page breaks
+- there are no confusing word, column or page breaks

-You may mark changes needed using British Standards Institution symbols or specialist software.
-You may also produce a list of any questions for the editor or writer.
+You may mark changes needed using British Standards Institution's Symbols or specialist software.
+You may also produce a list of questions for the editor or writer.